xebialabs-community/xlr-selenium-plugin/README.md

 ### To run demo or dev version (set up the docker containers and leave them running) -
 1. For requirements, see the 'To run integration tests' above
-2. Build the xlr-selenium-plugin.jare - Open a terminal and cd into <xlr-selenim-plugin code base> and run ./gradlew clean build .
+2. Build the xlr-selenium-plugin.jar - Open a terminal and cd into <xlr-selenim-plugin code base> and run ./gradlew clean build .
 Be sure to re-run the command whenever code is changed.
 3. From another terminal, cd into the <xlr-selenim-plugin code base>/src/test/resources/docker/  directory.
 4. Run (necessary the first time only): docker-compose build
 5. Then run: docker-compose up -d